moomou/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM as demonstrated in the lesson and the code can be found in vehicle.py.
+I trained a linear SVM as demonstrated in the lesson and the code can be found in vehicle.py under `train` function.

 For the detailed HOG parameters used, see the previous section.
 I was able to obtain test set accuracy of 98%.